 Section 605 of the Social Security Act (the Act), as added by section 9901 of the American Rescue Plan Act of 2021, Pub.
 L. No. 117-2 (March 11, 2021) and codified by 42 U.S.C.
 805, established the Local Assistance and Tribal Consistency Fund (LATCF).
-The LATCF provides \$2 billion in total funding for payment by Treasury to eligible revenue sharing counties and eligible Tribal governments across fiscal years 2022 and 2023 for revenue enhancement.
+As originally enacted, the LATCF provides \$2 billion in total funding for payment by Treasury to eligible revenue sharing counties and eligible Tribal governments across fiscal years 2022 and 2023 for revenue enhancement.
+Section 103 of Division LL of the Consolidated Appropriations Act, 2023, amended section 605 of the Act and made additional funding available for payment by Treasury to eligible revenue sharing consolidated governments across fiscal years 2023 and 2024.
+Treasury determined the allocation for eligible revenue sharing consolidated governments to be approximately \$10.5 million in total.

 42 U.S.C.
-805(c) provides that "an eligible revenue sharing county, an eligible Tribal government, or an eligible revenue sharing consolidated government may use funds provided under a payment made under this section for any governmental purpose other than a lobbying activity."
+805(c) provides that "an eligible revenue sharing county, an eligible Tribal government, or an eligible revenue sharing consolidated government may use funds provided under a payment made under this section for any governmental purpose other than a lobbying activity" (collectively "recipients".)

 The LATCF reserves \$250 million to allocate and pay to eligible Tribal governments for each of the fiscal years 2022 and 2023 and reserves \$750 million to allocate and pay to eligible revenue sharing counties for each of the fiscal years 2022 and 2023.
+In addition, Treasury is authorized to allocate and pay approximately \$5.26 million to eligible revenue sharing consolidated governments for each of the fiscal years 2023 and 2024 for a total of approximately \$10.5 million.